 And in the last two weeks, we went three times with our dog who was having issues with walking and hearing.
 He was immediately diagnosed with an ear infection (though they said they did not look in his ear because he kept shaking his head).
 He was back two days later because he started walking into walls.
 We received a prescription that eventually led to him needing emergency vet care Saturday night.
 Again, no follow up even though we sent videos to the vets as requested to document what he was going through.
 They also never followed up regarding the emergency vet information they received.

 We then returned three days later when he was in rough shape.
 He was there all day.
-Dr. Malinda Farrell told us he is fine.
+Dr. Malinda Ferrell told us he is fine.
 He ate, drank, and was good all day.
-Dr. Farrell had no further recommendations besides keep him on the drug at a lesser dose that brought him to the emergency vet.
+Dr. Ferrell had no further recommendations besides keep him on the drug at a lesser dose that brought him to the emergency vet.